-Kemin conducted a trial in Nebraska showing the benefits of treating 24% moisture hay with FRESH CUT Plus.
-Both Crude Protein (CP) digestibility and Neutral Detergent Fiber (NDF) digestibility were improved in hay treated with FRESH CUT Plus.
+A trial conducted in Nebraska showed that Crude Protein (CP) digestibility and Neutral Detergent Fiber (NDF) digestibility improved upon the treatment of 24% moisture hay with FRESH CUT Plus.

 Figure 1.
 Impact of moisture and FRESH CUT Plus liquid application on nutritional characteristics of baled hay.